MrMitch/realdebrid-CLI/README.rst

 See the `RDWorker`_ file.
 It defines 4 classes:

--  ``RDError``: Base Exception to be inherited for all Exception related to RealDebrid
+-  ``RDError``: Base Exception to be inherited for all Exception related to Real-Debrid
 -  ``UnrestrictionError``: Exception thrown when an error occurs during link unrestriction
 -  ``LoginError``: Exception thrown when an error occurs on loging
 -  ``RDWorker``: Worker class providing methods to

-   -  login into RealDebrid, establishing a cookie and keeping it until it’s expired
+   -  login into Real-Debrid, establishing a cookie and keeping it until it’s expired
    -  unrestrict any supported link